 c.
-If the complainant does not feel that the problem has been resolved and the complainant wants a further review, the supervisor will give the complainant the RA's name and telephone number and document this in the a.
-On receipt of an unresolved complaint, the RA will assign a staff to investigate and resolve the issue within ten (10) work days.
-If the response will take longer than ten (10) work days, the RA or designee must contact the complainant and give a reasonable estimated date of response.
+If the complainant does not feel that the problem has been resolved and the complainant wants a further review, the supervisor will give the complainant the RA's name and telephone number and document this in the

 SER.

 3. Regional Administrator (RA) Level